-The draft letter was presented to the Operations Policy and Planning Committee meeting on April 16, 2018 to reflect comments received following the presentation of the draft letter on March 12, 2018.
+The draft letter being presented to the Operations Policy and Planning Committee meeting this evening has been revised to reflect comments received following the presentation of the draft letter on March 12, 2018.
 Most of the revisions made were minor, except for a major revision to include a specific recommendation for children in care.
-The Operations Policy and Planning Committee recommended that the letter be brought to the Board for further discussion.